-- Students should bring their CLASS SCHEDULE to the Disability Services Coordinator as soon as they complete registration. - Students who will have EXAMS PROCTORED must inform DSC of exam dates and which exams will be taken with accommodations (Complete Testing Accommodation Form). - Students who require a NOTE TAKER must:
+- Students should bring their CLASS SCHEDULE to the Disability Services Coordinator as soon as they complete registration. - Students who will have EXAMS PROCTORED must inform DSC of exam dates and which exams will be taken with accommodations (Complete the Testing Accommodation Form). - Students who require BOOKS IN AUDIO FORMAT must: - Bring copies of the syllabi to Disability Services Coordinator as soon as they get them - Let DSC know which books are needed in audio format - Students who require EXTRA TIME ON ASSIGNMENTS:

-Attend class regularly

-Inform DSC when they no longer need notes

-Inform DSC of any problems with notes

-Students who require BOOKS IN AUDIO FORMAT must:

-Bring copies of the syllabi to Disability Services Coordinator as soon as they get them

-Let DSC know which books are needed in audio format

-Students who require EXTRA TIME ON ASSIGNMENTS

-Communicate with Disability Services Coordinator and faculty to establish expectations

-Work with DSC and faculty to determine mutually acceptable due dates

-Students who would like ADDITIONAL ACADEMIC HELP must:

-Utilize the Student Success Center

-Utilize professors' or teaching assistants' office hours

-Make appointments DSC to explore other resources
+- Communicate with Disability Services Coordinator and faculty to establish expectations - Work with DSC and faculty to determine mutually acceptable due dates - Students who would like ADDITIONAL ACADEMIC HELP must: - Utilize the Writing Center for assistance with writing - Utilize professors' or teaching assistants' office hours - Make an appointment with Student Life to explore other resources